OSC/ood-documentation/source/installation/from-source/core-apps.rst

   .. note::

-    ``scl enable ondemand`` is equivalent to simultaneously enabling: rh-nodejs6 rh-ruby24.
+    ``scl enable ondemand`` is equivalent to simultaneously enabling: rh-nodejs10 rh-ruby25.

   .. note::

-    For operating systems without `Software Collections`_ the ``scl enable ... --`` portion will be unnecessary so long as the correct versions of NodeJS, Ruby and Git are available at build time.
+    For operating systems without `Software Collections`_ the ``scl enable ... --`` portion will be unnecessary so long as the correct versions of NodeJS and Ruby are available at build time.

   .. _Software Collections: https://www.softwarecollections.org/en/